PrestaShop/docs/themes/assets/assets.rst

 =================

-With webpack (theme-wide)
+With Webpack (theme-wide)
 ----------------------------

-todo
+// TODO

-Without webpack (theme-wide)
+Without Webpack (theme-wide)
 -----------------------------

+[NOTE]
+This is not recommended, please use webpack

-All PrestaShop 1.7 themes have an empty by default `assets/css/custom.css` file.
+All of PrestaShop 1.7's themes have a `assets/css/custom.css` file, which is empty by default.

-If you need to make small modifications, like change the color of the text and such, you can add your style in this file.
-It's loaded after `theme.css`.
-Also if you don't want to use webpack you can import other css files in this one like
+We advise you to add your custome CSSrules in this file if you need to make small modifications, like changing the color of the text and such.
+It's loaded after the `theme.css` file.

+Also if you don't want to use Webpack, you can import other CSS files in `custom.css`, for instance:

 .. code-block:: CSS

 	@import './other-css-file.css';

-[NOTE]
-This is not recommended, please use webpack

-The same way goes wit JavaScript, see `assets/js/custom.js`
+The same way goes with custom JavaScript code, with the `assets/js/custom.js` file.

 With HTML (page-specific)
 ---------------------------

-Maybe you need to load a very custom css file on some pages.
-If you have a 1Mo of CSS dedicated to a widget/infography/map/section for example, you may not want to add it to webpack.
+There might situation when you need to load a very custom CSS file on some specific pages (but on all of the site's pages).
+If you have 1 Mb of CSS dedicated to a widget/infographic/map/advanced section for example, you may not want to add it to Webpack.

-Then open `templates/_partials/head.tpl` and add something similar to the following code. (example given for home page)
+In such cases, open the `templates/_partials/head.tpl` template file, and add something similar to the following code:

 .. code-block:: Smarty